 Benign enlargement of the subarachnoid space in infancy

-Benign enlargement of the subarachnoid spaces (BESS), is, as the name implies, a benign enlargement of subarachnoid spaces seen in infancy.
+Benign enlargement of the subarachnoid spaces in infancy (BESS or BESSI) also known as benign external hydrocephalus (BEH), is as the name implies, a benign enlargement of subarachnoid spaces seen in infancy.
 It usually involves the frontal lobe subarachnoid spaces and it is characterized clinically by macrocephaly or frontal bossing.

-- more commonly in boys than in girl
+- more commonly in boys than in girls

 - in the majority of cases, there is a family history of macrocephal